 - Computational biology

-The graduate emphasis in Social and Cognitive Sciences offers students individualized training and the opportunity to help build a unique, interdisciplinary research community.
+The graduate emphasis in Social Sciences offers students individualized training and the opportunity to help build a unique, interdisciplinary research community.
 Graduate study is currently organized in five tracks:

 - Political science